 How’s this for encouraging:

-Moving recess to before lunch increased consumption of fruits and vegetables by ‘0.16 servings per child’, which might sound small, but it represents a 54% increase, which is huge.
-Pre-lunch recess also increased the number of children eating at least one serving of fruits or vegetables by 10% points.
+We find that moving recess before lunch increased consumption of fruits and vegetables by 0.16 servings per child (a 54% increase) and increased the fraction of children eating at least one serving of fruits or vegetables by 10 percentage points (a 45% increase).”

 Why does this work, and how can we apply it to non-school related vegetable eating?
 Firstly, we know that when kids had only class to look forward to, they weren’t in as much of a rush to finish eating, so they’d eat what was in front of them.

 Related read: What to feed your active child

 Conversely, if your kids do their homework when they get home, and you want them snacking on vegetables, you have a greater chance of getting them to eat more, knowing they’re unlikely to be eager to begin their work.
 Dinner timing, too, can be manipulated, so that their eating is scheduled after they’ve already been out to play.

 Need more anecdotal proof?
 Consider the difference between the way kids eat lunch at school during cold weather versus warm.
 In fall and spring, when my daughter and her friends have the opportunity to play outside, all us parents grumble about getting home with barely eaten lunches.
 However, in winter, when it often gets too cold to play outside, their lunch boxes come back mostly empty.

 So what’s the take-away from this study?
 Playtime is a great motivator for our kids, so keeping them active as an incentive to get them to eat better is, well, the icing on the nutritious cake.